roitraining/kbernetes-onboard/setup/README.md

 1. Create a new google cloud project to host the onboard example
 2. Use the cloud console to create an empty Firestore database in native mode in the US Region.
     WARNING!
 If you don't create the firestore db before you run the setup script, you will have to start again in a new project: the appengine deployment will (at least at the time of writing) permanently configure your project to use datastore instead.
 3. Run the following command in cloud shell in your new project to create a static ip called 'hip-local' (this will require you to confirm enabling an api):

     gcloud compute addresses create hip-local --global

-4. Find the ip in the External Ip Addresses section of the console, and hten go to the DNS management screens for a domain name you control and create a DNS entry for:
+4. Find the ip in the External Ip Addresses section of the console, and then go to the DNS management screens for a domain name you control and create a DNS entry for:

  hiplocal.[yourdomain.ext]

 pointing at the hip-local static ip address.
-Make a note of what you create, as you'll soon need to set it as an environment variable.
+Make a note of what you create, as you'll
+need it in a moment.

 # Setting up the environment and running the script
-1. Open a cloud shell window in your new project and clone this repository:
+1. If you have not already done so, open a cloud shell window in your new project and clone this repository:

     gcloud source repos clone onboard --project=kr-dr-temp-hip